Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - Standard approach in low precision training.
 	- Prevents small gradient values from being rounded to zero.
 - Scale the loss by `s`, gradient would also be scaled.
-- Gradient must be unscaled before weight update.
+- Gradient must be unscaled by `1/s` before weight update.
 - Conventional method: (float)
 	- Increase `s` until its overflow, then decrease - Nvidia Apex
 - Proposed method: (posit)